shivkumar98/OCP-Java-Examples/src/review_questions/chapter_3/attempt_6/README.md

 <hr>

 ## Question 7:
-❓ Which of the following statements are true for the following code: ❓
+❓ Which of the following statements are true for the following code (Select 2) ❓
 ```java
 3:  Set<Number> numbers = new HashSet<>();
 4:  numbers.add(new Integer(86));